sagannotcarl/nnpn-static/site/content/carousel/expose-yourself-to-nnpn/index.md

 ---
 slide_intro:    "In Solidarity"
-slide_headline: #BlackLivesMatter
+slide_headline: "#BlackLivesMatter"
-slide_subhead:  NNPN is committed to actions as well as words.
+slide_subhead:  "NNPN is committed to actions as well as words."
 slide_link:    nnpn.org/about/strategic-plan/
 type:           "carousel"
 ---